The History Of Cowboy Boots

 Or, for someone looking for an exotic boot in a rare leather type, this Sendra boot has a full caiman tail leather design.

 Boots aren't just for men.
 Some stunning designs are available for women as well!
-Harness-style boot for women like the Durango Crush Heartbreaker, with ornate designs up top while preserving a rugged leather approach.
+Harness-style boot for women like the Durango Heartbreaker, with ornate designs up top while preserving a rugged leather approach.

 The supremely comfortable Justin Sevana boot is also a fashion statement, with stitching and a forward design.